jaivisal/FutureFit-with-ai/README.md

 ## Contributing

 Contributions are welcome!
+Pls do contribute.
 To contribute:

 1. Fork the repository.
 2. Create a new branch: